To register interest for the next series, please fill out the form below:

 Can I write fiction?

-Yes — I think fiction is a great vessel for the truth.
+Yes — we think fiction is a great vessel for the truth.

 Will there be extra copies of the chapbooks?

-Additional copies of the chapbook will be available for purchase through the Own Your Life Writing website.
+Additional copies of the chapbook will be available through the Own Your Life Writing website.